 1. Don’t start with random sounds when writing (composing)

 This step goes back to the writing process.
-You have to realize that you can’t mix the sound if the sound itself isn’t right.
-Sometimes, the sound itself sounds great, and you think to yourself, “wow, that sound won’t even need the mixing,” though you do the mixing anyway and make it much better.
+You have to realize that you cannot make a better mix of a certain sound if it itself doesn’t sound good (f.ex.
+Snare, Kick).
+Sometimes, the sound itself sounds great, and you think to yourself, “Wow, that sounds good, it won’t even need any mixing at all” though you do the mixing anyway and make it much better.
 How is that possible?

 This is because you carefully picked the sounds after searching for some time.
 THEN the mixing had a real foundation and improved the source audio instead of adding random sounds where mixing can’t provide maximum potential.

-2. Use The Spectrum Analyzer To See Frequencies And Make a Clean Mix
+2. Use The Spectrum Analyzer For Better Mix

 Use this tool to determine where your sounds need a boost and where the empty regions are to fulfill that part with the appropriate sounds in the spectrum range.
 For instance, if you rely only on your ears for some time, and then apply a spectrum analyzer, you will see the regions that can be improved.
 The reason is that your ears will get used to it very fast, which can cause an imbalance of your sounds.
 This little tool creates a more balanced mix and results in a cleaner sound.
 Keep in mind that this is a must in the music producer’s plugin inventory.